Who we are

 We also collect email addresses from people who subscribe to our email lists.
 If you do not want to receive email from us in the future please let us know by sending an email to email@example.com .

 Personal information collected on this website will be used only for the purpose stated (such as the processing of membership or grant applications) and such information will be held for as long as necessary to fulfil the stated purpose.
-Personal data collected during the process of membership application will be kept indefinitely, in a secure database, for the purpose of lapsed membership campaigns.
+Personal data collected during the process of membership application will be kept for a limited period in a secure database, for the purpose of lapsed membership campaigns.

 The British Lichen Society (or its committee members or representatives) may, from time to time, email you with additional information considered to be relevant to your professional or scientific interests, but only to those who have given their agreement to receiving such communications.